 • Predict which segments will maintain purchase intent without subsidies

-The post-incentive EV market will both be smaller, and more behaviorally sophisticated.
+The post-incentive EV market will both be smaller, and more psychologically sophisticated.
 The brands that win will be those that recognize the four distinct motivational audiences driving EV adoption and craft specific strategies for each.

 Your Implementation Framework